 The Dubai Mall is home to more than 150 restaurants and cafes, so how do you pick just one place to eat at?

-That’s where we come in – here’s our guide to the five best restaurants and coffee shops in Dubai Mall, and where to find them…
+That’s where we come in – here’s our guide to our favourite restaurants and coffee shops in Dubai Mall, and where to find them…

 If you’re searching for a hearty authentic Italian meal, there’s no better option than Eataly.
 It has everything your tummy could want, and more.

 At first glance, you may think it’s just a shop with aisles of Italian ingredients, but walk inside and you’ll realise it’s also a restaurant (with its own Nutella bar).

 Our favourites?
 Try the deep-fried mozzarella balls, Margherita pizza, and the spaghetti carbonara with black truffles.
 And if there’s any space left, satisfy your sweet tooth cravings with a warm and crispy Nutella crepe.
 Pizzas start from AED 59 and pasta from AED 49.